Gia: Critical reception

-Gia was generally well received by critics, with an approval rating of 92% based on reviews from 13 critics on review aggregator Rotten Tomatoes.
+Gia received positive reviews from critics.
 Kalamazoo Gazette commented: "Jolie gives it her all in a thoroughly uninhibited and highly effective portrait of a woman living from thrill to thrill."
 Christopher Null of Filmcritic.com gave the film 3 out of 5 stars.
 Conversely, Film Freak Central gave the film only 1.5 out of 4 stars and commented: "Gia isn't hagiography, I'll give it that, but it is reductive to a fault."